Introduction

 Foul Odors

-- Unpleasant smells around the drain field or septic tank area often suggest that waste is not being properly processed.
+- Bad smells near the drain field or septic tank usually mean that waste isn’t being processed properly.

 Soggy Ground